IBM-EPBL/IBM-Project-958-1658332500/README.md

 * Sklearn:

        Scikit-learn is a library in Python that provides many unsupervised and supervised learning algorithms.

 * NumPy:

        NumPy is a Python package that stands for 'Numerical Python'.
 It is the core library for scientific computing, which contains a powerful  n-dimensional array object

 * Pandas:

-       pandas is a fast, powerful, flexible, and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+       pandas is a fast, powerful, flexible, and easy to use open source data analysis and manipulation tool,built on top of the Python programming language.

 * Matplotlib:

        It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits

 * Flask: